Stochastic Gradient MCMC with Repulsive Forces: Abstract

 \section{Abstract}

-We propose a unifying view of two different families of Bayesian inference algorithms, SG-MCMC and SVGD.
-We show that SVGD plus a noise term can be framed as a multiple chain SG-MCMC method.
-Instead of treating each parallel chain independently from others, the proposed algorithm implements a repulsive force between particles, avoiding collapse.
-Experiments in both synthetic distributions and real datasets show the benefits of the proposed scheme.
+We propose a unifying view of two different Bayesian inference algorithms, Stochastic Gradient Markov Chain Monte Carlo (SG-MCMC) and Stein Variational Gradient Descent (SVGD), leading to improved and efficient novel sampling schemes.
+We show that SVGD combined with a noise term can be framed as a multiple chain SG-MCMC method.
+Instead of treating each parallel chain independently from others, our proposed algorithm implements a repulsive force between particles, avoiding collapse and facilitating a better exploration of the parameter space.
+We also show how the addition of this noise term is necessary to obtain a valid SG-MCMC sampler, a significant difference with SVGD.
+Experiments with both synthetic distributions and real datasets illustrate the benefits of the proposed scheme.

-\section{Introduction}
+\section{INTRODUCTION}

-Bayesian computation lies at the heart of many machine learning models in both academia and industry.
-Thus, it is of major importance to develop more efficient approximation techniques that tackle the intractable integrals that arise in large scale Bayesian problems.
-Recent developments in Bayesian techniques applied to large scale datasets or deep models include variational approaches such as \emph{Automatic Differentiation Variational Inference} (ADVI) \cite{blei2017variational} and \emph{Stein Variational Gradient Descent} (SVGD) \cite{liu2016stein}, or sampling approaches such as \emph{Stochastic Gradient Markov Chain Monte Carlo} (SG-MCMC) \cite{NIPS2015_5891}.
-While variational techniques enjoy faster computations than the latter approaches, they rely on optimizing a family of posterior approximates that may not contain the actual posterior distribution.
-In this work, we draw on a similitude between SG-MCMC and SVGD in order to propose an efficient sampling algorithm.
+Bayesian computation lies at the heart of many machine learning models in both academia and industry, \cite{bishop2006pattern}.
+Thus, it is of major importance to develop efficient approximation techniques that tackle the intractable integrals that arise in large scale Bayesian inference and prediction problems, \cite{gelman2013bayesian}.

+Recent developments in Bayesian techniques applied to large scale datasets and deep models include variational based approaches such as \emph{Automatic Differentiation Variational Inference} (ADVI), \cite{blei2017variational}, and \emph{Stein Variational Gradient Descent} (SVGD), \cite{liu2016stein}, or sampling approaches such as \emph{Stochastic Gradient Markov Chain Monte Carlo} (SG-MCMC), \cite{NIPS2015_5891}.
+While variational techniques enjoy faster computations, they rely on optimizing a family of posterior approximates that may not contain the actual posterior distribution, potentially leading to severe bias and underestimation of uncertainty, \cite{pmlr-v80-yao18a} or \cite{48127}.